epiccoleman/advent_of_code_ex/notes.md

 # notes

+## day 9
+pretty happy that I could reuse day 1 code for the first part.
+Enum module and some nice pattern matching made the rest easy.

+Part 2 is a little trickier, gonna try to brute force it.
+One observation - I will not need to chunk_every any higher than 617, because that's the line where the target number occurs, and everything after it appears to be larger (though they are not necessarily in ascending order).

+welp, brute force worked. took a few seconds to run but ah well, good enough.

 ## day 8
 not sure if this code is _good_ but by god it works and that's something.
 I'm happy to have come up with a solution for part 2 which didn't require me to trace any assembly! fun little problem to kinda brute force that out.